 Scientific advances that benefit the public health are only as good as their ability to reach the public.
 Oftentimes, though, the people most at need for those interventions and advances–such as inner city African-American communities—are also the most difficult to reach.

-Dr. Tiffany Powell-Wiley, an assistant clinical investigator at the National Heart, Lung, and Blood Institute (NHLBI), is tackling these issues head on.
-She recently initiated the first stage in developing a community-based behavioral weight loss intervention program in Washington, D.C., specifically in Wards 5, 7, and 8, where recent data from the DC Department of Health indicates African-American obesity rates are the highest.
+Dr. Tiffany Powell-Wiley, a tenure-track investigator at the National Heart, Lung, and Blood Institute (NHLBI), is tackling these issues head on.
+She initiated the first stage in developing a community-based behavioral weight loss intervention program in Washington, D.C., specifically in Wards 5, 7, and 8, where data from the DC Department of Health indicates African-American obesity rates are the highest.
 Powell-Wiley’s project is assessing what risk factors for heart disease are most prevalent in these Wards, and whether providing tools to monitor nutrition and physical activity can help improve the behaviors of those living in these particular urban communities.

 “A lack of access to resources, like healthy foods or health clinics, is a major roadblock in these underserved urban communities,” said Dr. Powell-Wiley.
 “But researchers also lack some basic data about health needs.
 Outside of obesity, what risk factors do we really need to target in these wards?
 Which behaviors should we focus on changing?"

-The project will follow approximately 100 adults, who were recruited with the aid of local African-American churches; the participants will be given handheld fitness monitors and cameras that will enable them to track their dietary habits and physical activity.
-They will also receive clinical examinations to test for common risk factors such as diabetes, hypertension, high cholesterol, and smoking.
+The project followed approximately 100 adults, who were recruited with the aid of local African-American churches; the participants were given handheld fitness monitors and cameras that enabled them to track their dietary habits and physical activity.
+They also received clinical examinations to test for common risk factors such as diabetes, hypertension, high cholesterol, and smoking.

 “An advantage of working at NIH is that we have access to some great resources.
 We will be able to launch some new tools to measure diet and exercise that haven’t been used in community interventions before,” she said.
 “The unknown is how well these tools will operate in a real-world setting.
 How will participants use them?
 Will they use them at all?
 Are these tools useful in the context of their daily lives?”